 Chris is a Seattle University graduate with a passion for biotechnology.
-He joins Pacific Immuna CelKem as a research associate aiding in the production of proteins.
+Senior research associate aiding in the production of proteins.
 Chris has processed over 100 proteins for CelKem over the past two years.
 His laboratory career began as a Clinical Laboratory Specialist, specializing in the screening of blood products for human leukocyte antigens using qualitative ELISA processing instruments.
 He also performed nucleic acid testing to check for the presence of West Nile Virus, Zika Virus, HIV, HCV, and HBV within human DNA.

 Patrick has spent 25 years at UPS in Supply Chain Solutions as import export specialist.
 He picks up the jobs from keeping the office running to volunteering with the lab glass ware cleaning.
 Patrick is a native of the Tacoma area and enjoys gardening and travel.

 San Francisco, California